dickdavis/dotfiles/README.md

 # dotfiles

-This repository contains configuration files for vim, tmux, git, and zsh.
+This repository contains configuration files for alacritty, neovim, vim, tmux, git, and zsh.
 Copy each of the files to the home directory to get started.

 Check [here](cheatsheets/README.md) to view cheatsheets that document usage of the customizations.